CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 name: Append author to PR description

-# Since this is a shared trigger event, the Job will determine itself; it will only execute the Job when the Pull Request is Opened (first created), otherwise it will be Skipped
+# Since this is a shared trigger event, the job itself checks to run only when the Pull Request is opened (first created), otherwise the job will be skipped

 if: github.event_name == 'pull_request' && github.event.action == 'opened'

-# If this Job fails, it does not affect the entire Workflow, and other Jobs will continue
+# If this job fails, it won't affect the entire workflow, continue with other jobs

 continue-on-error: true

-# Set the maximum Timeout duration to prevent endless waiting in case of anomalies
+# Set maximum timeout to prevent endless waiting in abnormal situations

 timeout-minutes: 10

-# Runner Label - uses GitHub Hosted Runner ubuntu-latest to execute the job
+# Runner Label - use GitHub Hosted Runner ubuntu-latest to run the job

 runs-on: ubuntu-latest